• Skip to primary navigation

 1x 8mm drainage hole drilled into base of bird box

-Do not be tempted to nail or screw your bird box directly to a tree.
-The tree will grow and stretch the screws which will eventually split the wood.
-Use the holes you have drilled in the back to tie some cord to the box and to the tree.
+Do not be tempted to nail or screw your bird box directly to a tree, if this is the only location you have for your box.
+The tree will grow and stretch the screws which will eventually split the wood causing significant damage.
+Use the holes you have drilled in the back to tie some cord to the box and around the tree or object you are fixing the box to.

 Holes drilled in back of bird box for hanging on tree

-The holes in the back of the bird box can be used to tie cord through
+The holes in the back of the bird box can be used to tie cord or screw through

 There you have it!
-You have now successfully learnt how to build a bird box now you can sit back and wait for any potential new owners to move in.
+You have now successfully learnt how to build and cite your very own bird box now you can sit back and wait for any potential new owners to move in.
+If you are newly inspired and now have a thirst for carpentry, why not build some more, they also make great presents!

 All project content written and produced by Mike Edwards, founder of DIY Doctor and industry expert in building technology.